syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ### HTML String to Image

-Blink rendering engine provides support for converting HTML string to Image.
-While converting HTML string to Image, converter provides option to specify the base URL.
+Blink rendering engine supports converting HTML string to Image.
+While converting HTML string to Image, converter provides an option to specify the base URL.

 <b>baseURL:</b> Path of the resources (images, style sheets, scripts.,) used in the input HTML string.

 For the below HTML string, the baseURL will be the path of the <font color="blue"><i>syncfusion_logo.gif</i></font> image.

-For example, if the above image is in <i>“C:/Temp/ HTMLFiles/syncfusion_logo.gif”</i> location then the baseURL will be as below,
+For example, if the previous image is in <i>“C:/Temp/ HTMLFiles/syncfusion_logo.gif”</i> location then the baseURL will be as follows.

 <b>baseURL:</b> C:/Temp/HTMLFiles/